-CHILD DISCLOSURE/CONCERN RECORD SICHS
+CHILD DISCLOSURE/CONCERN RECORD

-• ついてロン PART 1 Child Disclosure/Concern Record (to be written ASAP after not during your conversation with the child) Child's Name Class DOB // Gender M/F Date (of writing this record) / / Day of Week Time (of wi ng am / pm Name of Person completing this form Print Name: Signature Job Title: Note the reason (s) for recording g the in icident 14/b 2.
-14/b ask (if we are with all displayments from the second of the Record the following factually: Who?; What (if recording a verbal disclosure by a child, use their words)?; Where?; When (date & time of incident)?; Any witnesses?
-Body Map Completed?
-(Please attach) YES YES NO Note Actions, including Names of anyone to whom your information was passed: Any other relevant, factual information: Check to make sure your report is clear now - and will also be clear to someone else reading it in the future. - PLEAS E PASS TH HIS FOR км то уо UR DESIGNATED SAFEGUA RDING LEA AD.
-(Designat ed Safe guarding Lead to complete e Part 2 o verleaf)
+SJCHS PART 1 Child Disclos ure/Concern Reco ord (to be writtei n ASAP after not dur ing your o onversation with the chi ld) Child's Name Class DOB // Gender M/F Date (of writing this record) / / Day o of Week Time (o а m / pm Name of Person completing this form Print Name: Signature Job Title: Note the reason (s) for recording g the in cident Record the follow wing factually : at (if recording a v Vhere?; When (dat - Body Map Comp leted?
+(Please attach) YES 6 NO Note Actions, inc cluding Names of anyo ne to wl hom your informat tion was passed: Any other relevant, factual information: Check to make sure your report is clear now - and will also be clear to someone else reading it in the future.
+PLEASE PASS THIS FORM TO YOUR DESIGNATED SAFEGUARDING LEAD.
+(Designated Safeguarding Lead to complete Part 2 overleaf)

 BODY MAP

 To be used (where appropriate) with Child Disclosure/Concern Record

-A STAN STAN STAN STAN STAN STAN STAN STA
+A PARA STATE OF THE PARAMETER OF THE PAR

 Name of Child:

 Description of Injury:

 Cause of Injury: T

 Practitioner/Childminder's Signature: Date: / /

-Parent's Signature: Date: //
+Parent's Signature: Date: / /